Hoxa Tapestry Gallery

 Mother and daughter, Leila and Jo Thomson, are both Edinburgh College of Art graduates who chose to return home to Orkney to work.
 Their work is inspired by the rhythm of life and landscape of Orkney.

-The gallery is currently open by appointment only during the following hours due to COVID-19 restrictions:
+We are open by appointment only during the following hours: